api3dao/old-api3-docs/docs/airnode/v0.6/concepts/request.md

 ## `requestId`

 The `requestId` uniquely identifies a request.
-When a requester makes a request using AirnodeRrp.sol, a `requestId` is generated before the request is added to the event logs and the requestId is returned to the requester.
+When a requester makes a request using AirnodeRrpV0.sol, a `requestId` is generated before the request is added to the event logs and the requestId is returned to the requester.
 This `requestId` is a hash of certain data members depending on which type of request is made, `makeFullRequest()` or `makeTemplateRequest()`.
 They only differ in that one uses `endpointId` plus `airnode` address and the other `templateId` (since template already contains the `airnode` address).

 | makeFullRequest()                             | makeTemplateRequest()                         |
 | :-------------------------------------------- | :-------------------------------------------- |